xmtp/xmtp-dot-org/blog/ethonline-2022-wrap-up.md

 Are you building something amazing with XMTP?
 [We’d love to know about it](https://twitter.com/xmtp_).

-Want to learn about how to add secure web3 messaging to our project?
-Check out the [Quickstart for the XMTP client SDK for JavaScript](/docs/client-sdk/javascript/tutorials/quickstart).
+Want to learn about how to add secure web3 messaging to your project?
+Check out [Start building with XMTP](/docs/build/start-building).

 <br/>
 <FeedbackWidget />